nekotoarts/nekotoarts.github.io/_teaching/Compute_Shader_Textures.md

 ```

 Keep in mind that this **only works if both textures have the same dimensions**.
 You cannot copy data from one texture into another unless they have the same dimensions.
 Uploaded data must always match the resolution that was declared in the texture format when creating the texture object.

+Now you know how to create textures, write to them in a compute shader, sample them in a compute shader, read back the data in GDScript, and also update or copy them in GDScript.

+I hope this helped anyone who's trying to fiddle around with compute shaders!